 The audit question is whether the client has considered discounting for long-dated provisions.
 Many mid-tier entities don’t discount any provisions because all their obligations are short-term.
 That’s fine if it’s true.
 But a restructuring provision with redundancy payments phased over eighteen months, or a legal claim expected to take four years to resolve, may cross the materiality threshold for discounting.

-When discounting applies, the unwinding of the discount is recognised as a finance cost in profit or loss (IAS 37.60).
-This is a separate line from the charge for the provision itself.
+When discounting applies, the unwinding of the discount is recognised as a finance cost in profit or loss ( IAS 37.60 ).
+That sits on a separate line from the charge for the provision itself.
 If the client has a discounted provision but isn’t recognising the unwinding charge, the interest expense line is understated.

 Restructuring provisions and the IAS 37.72 conditions